-Check out our 2020 roundup of our favourite green spaces and parks for kids in Singapore, mama.
+Check out our 2020 roundup of our favourite green spaces and parks for kids in Singapore.
 Because a bit of fresh air is always good for everyone!

 Singapore may be hot and humid (and occasionally quite thunderstormy), but it’s also one of the greenest cities on Earth (one of many reasons we love it here!).
 If your go-to park is feeling a little stale, check out our list of the best parks for kids all around the island — it’s the perfect adventure to keep busy on weekends or over school holidays.

 With social distancing measures in place as the fight against COVID-19 continues, Singapore’s gorgeous green spaces provide a welcome respite from being cooped up indoors.
 Experts say sunlight and heat can kill the virus, not to mention Vitamin D and exercise can help boost immunity!
 Public parks and playgrounds are thankfully open again, but be sure to visit safedistparks.nparks.gov.sg to see which parks are less crowded and check out our FAQ with Nparks about what is and isn’t allowed!